 Driving Sunglasses are a must if you love the outdoors and the road.
 The varying light conditions and glare can get you drowsy and reduce your focus and concentration.
 It is ideal to wear a high contrast polarized sunglasses that will naturally react to the changing light condition as you drive on the road.

-- Polarized lens to block off those highly reflective glare from shiny objects on the road.
+Polarized lens to block off those highly reflective glares from shiny objects on the road.

-- Eyewear retainers are a must for high wind driving to prevent eyewear mishandling and accidental fall.
+Eyewear retainers are a must for high wind driving to prevent eyewear mishandling an accidental fall.

-Most sunglasses for driving have wide angled lens that knocks off the ultraviolet risk 100%, reducing the effectiveness of photochromic lenses which darken in intense sunlight.
+Driving Sunglasses have a wide angled lens that knocks off the ultraviolet risk 100%, reducing the effectiveness of photochromic lenses which darken in intense sunlight.
 The high-contrast lens allows the eye to adjust naturally to the changing light conditions.
-Polarized lenses will also greatly help as they are specially made to reduce reflective glare off the road, glare from the car hood and other reflective surfaces.
-Prescription polarized sunglasses significantly relax and soothe the eyes from strain and fatigue brought about by heavy glare.
-However for safety precaution never wear sunglasses when driving in poor light.
+Polarized lenses will also greatly help as they specially made to reduce reflective glare off the road, glare from the car hood and other reflective surfaces.
+Prescription sunglasses significantly relax and soothe the eyes from strain and fatigue brought about by heavy glare.
+However, for safety precaution never wear sunglasses when driving in poor light.
 Ideal prescription polarized sunglasses for driving has a filter category ranging from 0 to 3.
 Anything beyond that will be a risk for safe driving.
-Air shield, eye cups and lens lining provide protection from wind and air irritants that can harm the eyes.
+Air shield, eyecups, and lens lining protect from wind and air irritants that can harm the eyes.
 They also protect the eye from conditions like the dry eye syndrome and helps lubricate and maintain the needed moisture of the eyes.
-These protection will significantly help in the maintenance of vision clarity, focus and image detailing.
+This protection will significantly help in the maintenance of vision clarity, focus, and image details.
 Some of the best options for a pair of driving sunglasses are Serengeti, 7Eye, Bobster, and Revo.